adrihans/Decoding_NER_Biases/docs/index.md

 | *Comparison of basic model performances on a test sentence.* |

-We can see that only two models -`md` and `trf`- have the same -and the good- results, recognizing `Barack Obama` as a *person* and `Facebook` as an *organization* while for instance `sm` and `md` models have recognized `NLP` as an organization name.
+We can see that only two models -`md` and `trf`- have the same -and the correct- results, recognizing `Barack Obama` as a *person* and `Facebook` as an *organization* while for instance `sm` and `md` models have recognized `NLP` as an organization name.
 This will be detailed in the next parts on the applications, but then the results depend greatly on the kind of model being used.
 At the end, to get a measure of the average bias - if there is one - we also computed the average score of model on each test.